openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 The `@bug` tag should be followed by one or more bug numbers, separated by spaces.
 The bug number is useful in diagnosing test failures.
-It's OK to write tests that don't have bug numbers, but if you're writing a test for a specific bug please include its number in an `@bug` tag.
+It is OK to write tests that don't have bug numbers, but if you're writing a test for a specific bug please include the bug number in an `@bug` tag.

 The `@summary` tag describes the condition that is checked by the test.
 It is especially useful for non-regression tests, which by definition